pyth-network/pyth-crosschain/README.md

 1. Update the version number in the `package.json` file for the package(s) you wish to release.
 Please follow [Semantic Versioning](https://semver.org/) for package versions.
 2. Submit a PR with the changes and merge them in to main.
-3. Create a new release in github with a tag of the form `pyth-js-v<number>`.
+3. Create a new tag `pyth-js-v<number>` and push to github.
 You can simply increment the version number each time -- it doesn't affect any of the published information.
 4. When this release is published, it will automatically trigger a CI workflow to publish the updated packages to NPM.

 If you have a javascript package that shouldn't be published, simply add `"private": "true"` to the `package.json` file